Building a Memory-Driven AI Homelab: DGX Spark, Knowledge Graphs, and 20 Containers From Soup to Nuts

 Part 1: The Hardware

 The DGX Spark (hostname: spanky1, IP: 10.0.128.196) is the compute backbone.
-It’s a Grace Blackwell GB10 with 128GB of unified memory running Ubuntu 24.04 on ARM64.
+It’s a Grace Blackwell GB10 with 128GB of unified memory running Ubuntu 24.04 on ARM64, now managed by a K3s cluster with ArgoCD GitOps (see Part 2 of this series for the full migration story).

 Unraid Tower — The Container Mothership

-The Unraid NAS (tower.local.lan, 10.0.128.2) runs all 24 Docker containers across a br0 macvlan network.
+The Unraid NAS (tower.local.lan, 10.0.128.2) runs all 20 Docker containers across a br0 macvlan network.
 Every container gets its own IP on the 10.0.3.0/16 subnet, communicating directly at Layer 2 without NAT.

 OPNsense — Firewall, DNS, TLS Termination